hobovsky/polyglot/README.md

 ------------------
  - Install Tampermonkey extension for your browser,
  - Copy&paste the script to your scripts library.
- - Go to Solutions tab of your Codewars profile to let the script fetch/update information about your solutions.

  WHAT FEATURES DOES IT PROVIDE?
 ------------------------------